eudicots/Cactus/README.md

 ##### Fingerprinting

-Modify `config.json`, and add the extensions you want to be fingerprinting:
+Modify `config.json`, and add the extensions you want fingerprinted:

     "fingerprint": [
         "js",